nfxpnk/markguide/gulpfile.md

 ## Task: `server:up`

-Starts a local server for serving static assets with live reload enabled.
+Starts a local server for serving static assets with livereload enabled.
 This server serves files from the guide destination and the project's compiled files.

 #### Key Points:

 - Serves files from the `config.guideDest` and `config.projectStaticFiles` directories.
-- Runs on port 5000 and enables live reload on port 9000.
+- Runs on port `5000` and enables live reload on port `9000`.
 - Adds CORS headers to responses.
+- Logs a message indicating the server is running.

 ## Task: `server:reload:guide`